Straight from the source. Learn more about Astral’s GreenJacket with Astral’s Founder and CEO, Philip Curry, and Product Line Manager, Daniel Windham.

 Let’s start with just the definition of a rescue PFD (personal flotation device).
 What makes a PFD a rescue PFD?

 A rescue PFD is one that you’re able to perform swiftwater rescue techniques with by entering the water.
-It has a built-in rescue harness and quick release belt.
-It also needs to have a standard of buoyancy, which is 16 and a half pounds.
+It is highly reinforced in the shoulders and sides and has a quick release belt.
+It also needs to have a standard of buoyancy, which is 15 and a half pounds.

 Your first rescue PFD.

-I’ll start because mine was probably a little older than Daniel’s.
-I think for me the first one I tried was in the summer of ‘93.
-I was visiting Idaho and it was the first time I saw a rescue vest, period.
+The first one I tried was in the summer of ‘93.
+I was visiting Idaho to paddle on the Payette and it was the first time I saw a rescue vest, period.

-A friend of mine, Zack Crist, was wearing one and he kind of gave me a tour of it.
-That actually sparked a great interest in that product.
-I went home and within six months I was constructing my own.
+A friend of mine, Zack, was wearing one made by a German brand, HF, and he gave me a tour of it.
+I was so inspired by that product, the simplicity and ruggedness and utility of it I went home and within six months I was constructing my own!

 What about you, Daniel?
 What was your first rescue PFD?